tmtsoftware/esen-prototype/README.md

 ## Subprojects

-* esen-prototype-assembly - an assembly that talks to the esen-prototype HCD
+* esen-prototype-assembly - an assembly that talks to the esen-prototype HCD - not used in PD prototyping
-* esen-prototype-hcd - an HCD that talks to the esen-prototype hardware
+* esen-prototype-hcd - an HCD that talks to TwinCAT over OPC/UA using the eclipse.milo project APIs
 * esen-prototype-deploy - for starting/deploying HCDs and assemblies

 ## Build Instructions